-This article expires at Town Meeting 1997, unless the following occurs:
+This article expires at Town Meeting 2008, unless the following occurs:

-An annual November review by the Planning Board to determine if the population and growth data, in conjunction with the CIP, justifies the continued application of this Ordinance.
+An annual review by the Planning Board to determine if the population and growth data, in conjunction with the CIP, justifies the continued application of this Ordinance.
 If, after making findings, the Board feels that this article is no longer appropriate, it is no longer effective.
 If, after making findings, the Board feels that this article is both appropriate and necessary to meet the purposes outlined above, this article would be effective for another year, when another annual review shall occur.
-After making findings, the Planning Board may change the number of permits issued annually based on data received during the year to ensure the goals of the Ordinance.